zymbit/rpi-mkimg/README.md

 This shell script creates a distributable image from a Raspberry Pi SD card.

 **NOTE**: This script has **not** been used for imaging irreplaceable data.
-This script modifies the filesystem and partition table, **please read below and be careful**.
+While this script *should not* be destructive, it modifies the filesystem and partition table.

 It can be run like this: